Md-Rasel-Uddin/Movie-Review-Classifier-using-IMDb-dataset/README.md

 1. **Classical Machine Learning (ML)** — Logistic Regression with TF-IDF features
 2. **Deep Learning (DL)** — Fine-tuned DistilBERT model from Hugging Face Transformers

 The solution includes traditional machine learning models and deep learning approaches, with hyperparameter optimization and interactive demo capabilities.
+We trained the DistilBERT model for very less epoch, only 5 epochs due to resources limitations.
 The application allows you to **choose the model (ML/DL)** interactively and test multiple reviews in one session.

 ---